Commencement dates of pensions

 If you do not wish to be insured under the AOW pension and Anw survivor benefit schemes

 You can apply for an exemption from compulsory AOW and Anw insurance so that you no longer pay contributions under those schemes.
-This means that your AOW pension will stop growing and in the event of your death, an Anw survivor benefit will be paid at a lower rate or not at all.
+This means that your AOW pension will stop growing and that in the event of your death an Anw survivor benefit or orphan’s benefit will be paid at a lower rate or not at all.